 Much the way machines require regular inspections and repairs, safety training also works best when maintained regularly.
 Setting a consistent training schedule and making sure everyone follows it will keep the team well versed on new procedures.

 Because it’s critical that everyone keeps up to date, training shouldn’t be used as a reward or punishment.
 Treating mistakes and incidents as learning opportunities makes it easier to foster a culture of improvement.
-OSHA emphasizes that an essential part of training is making sure your employees know where and how to report accidents.
+OSHA (PDF) emphasizes that an essential part of training is making sure your employees know where and how to report accidents.
 They should also be reminded that reporting accidents will not result in retaliation.

 Wilsonart conducts monthly safety training.
 “We work together in groups to schedule safety training so that it’s spread out throughout the year, so they’re not doing two hours one month and 15 minutes another month,” Bradley said.